golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/zephyr-examples.md

 ## Logistics

-You will be going through the exercises below and then switching to different branches in the MagTag repo.
-Your credentials file will remain.
-If you are newer to revision control and development branches using Git, feel free to reach out to the instructors (or the forum, for those taking this training asynchronously).
+You will be going through the exercises below using the MagTag repo.
+Your credentials file can remain the same for all examples.